praveen-1999-dot/PraveenHiremath-Stepin_ScientificCalculator-/1_Requirements/_Requirements.md

 multiplatform approach (Linux and Windows).

-**#RESEARCH**
+# RESEARCH

-**Modern scientific calculators generally have many more features than a standard four or**
+# Modern scientific calculators generally have many more features than a standard four or

-**five-function calculator, and the feature set differs between manufacturers and models;**
+# five-function calculator, and the feature set differs between manufacturers and models

-**however, the defining features of a scientific calculator include:**
+# however, the defining features of a scientific calculator include:

--scientific notation
+scientific notation

--floating-point arithmetic
+floating-point arithmetic

--logarithmic functions, using both base 10 and base e
+logarithmic functions, using both base 10 and base e

--trigonometric functions (some including hyperbolic trigonometry)
+trigonometric functions (some including hyperbolic trigonometry)

--exponential functions and roots beyond the square root
+exponential functions and roots beyond the square root

--quick access to constants such as pi and e
+quick access to constants such as pi and e

 In addition, high-end scientific calculators generally include:

--hexadecimal, binary, and octal calculations, including basic Boolean mathematics
+hexadecimal, binary, and octal calculations, including basic Boolean mathematics complex numbers

--complex numbers

--fractions calculations
+fractions calculations

--statistics and probability calculations
+statistics and probability calculations

--programmability — see Programmable calculator
+programmability — see Programmable calculator

--equation solving
+equation solving

-- matrix calculations
+ matrix calculations

--calculus
+calculus

--letters that can be used for spelling words or including variables into an equation
+letters that can be used for spelling words or including variables into an equation

--onversion of units.
+conversion of units.

 [https://en.wikipedia.org/wiki/Scientific\_calculator]

-**Cost Vs Timeline**
+# Cost Vs Timeline

 This is the plot of cost of the calculators in ($ ) and time in years